 - Synonyms: estimation, supposition or guess

-But, the way the word "opinion" is used seldom fits that definition.
+But, how the word "opinion" is used seldom fits that definition.
 Most often, it is used as if opinion equals facts.
-Worse yet, research shows that you can quickly and easily be very assertive about an opinion which, in fact, is completely untrue.
-When you get a lot of people asserting their belief, their opinion, they are operating with a lie and believe it is truth and reality.
+Worse yet, research shows you can quickly and easily be assertive about a completely untrue opinion.
+When you get a number of people asserting their beliefs or opinions, they can be operating with a lie and believe it is truth and reality.

 Better Check What You Believe